 This regulatory revamp of the Novel Food sets out harmonized rules for placing the Novel Food on the EU market.

-The main features and improvements of the new regulation are listed below
+Listed below are the main features and improvements of the new regulation.

 1. Expanded categories of Novel Food